jasminevasandani/jasminevasandani/README.md

 ### Hi there 👋

-Hey, I'm Jasmine (she/they)!
-I'm a data manager and design strategist.
+Hey, I'm Jasmine (she/her)!
+I'm a technical project manager who has a background in data science, design strategy, and urbanism.
 I love building and managing collaborative and tight-knit teams, working on data science projects, and playing with strategic design tools.

  - **My Data Science Projects**:
    - A Convolutional Neural Network to reduce bias in facial expression recognition.
 [View GitHub code.](https://github.com/jasminevasandani/know-your-ai)